 An NEH Landmarks of American History and Culture Workshop in Deerfield, Massachusetts

 Presented by the Pocumtuck Valley Memorial Association, the African Americans in the Making of Early New England workshop places slavery in the north into the context of the history of colonial New England.
-The workshop takes place July 9-14 and again July 23-28, 2017.
-The deadline for applications is March 1, 2017 and you will be notified whether or not you are accepted on March 31, 2017.
+The workshop is over for this year.
+Check back for the possibility of it happening again the summer of 2019.

 African Americans in the Making of Early New England will take place in the Old Deerfield Village Historic Landmark District and will focus on the 23 African American Historic sites in the District and on Royall House and Slave Quarters in Medford, MA, another National Historic Landmark.
 This workshop will bring together a wide range of primary resources— landscape, architecture, artifacts, documents, oral histories—along with secondary interpretations and lectures by specialists that will provide tools for K-12 educators to engage their students in learning about African Americans’ life experiences in early New England.

 “One of the best NEH programs I’ve attended… It was incredibly well thought out, effectively presented, and enlightening”

 The Deerfield Teachers’ Center was recognized with a National Leadership Award from the American Association of State and Local History and an Outstanding School Partner Award from the Massachusetts Association of School Committees.